 When staffing special events or hiring freelance video crews for one-off projects, temporary workers are an incomparable asset.
-As a special breed, they also require special attention on everything from worker classification to the Affordable Care Act.
+As a special breed, they also require special attention to everything from worker classification to the Affordable Care Act.
 Protecting these workers, who often spend extended time outdoors, requires a little extra forethought and attention, too.
 When it comes to keeping them safe, happy, and productive, the best insurance for temporary employees is accident and illness prevention.

 July and August are some of the hottest months of the year in much of the U.S. By taking the following precautions against heat-related issues, businesses can lower safety risks and prevent fines and lawsuits, too: